iran0017/Indigenous-Bridge-Handoff-Packages-Document/README.md

 - We build mainly the App by React Native.
 - We build the dashboard by React JS, Core UI, and React Redux.
 - We build the backend by NodeJS, Express.
-- We build the database by MongoDb.
+- We build the database by MongoDb and install in Virtual Machine EC2 of AWS.
 - We deploy the backend in AWS.
 - We follow the design guideline of Apple Human Guideline.
 - We use AWS - S3 to store media: images/ video.